hpowell-UNB/cs2063-fall-2024-labs/chipmunk/Lab4/README.md

 **Task 2**

 With the Broadcast Receiver in place let's go back and set an alarm.
+Take note of the following requirements for the alarm before proceeding:
-The alarm should be set to repeat roughly every 60 seconds and should wake the device.
+* It needs to be a [repeating alarm](https://developer.android.com/develop/background-work/services/alarms/schedule#repeating) set to trigger roughly every 60 seconds.
+* When the alarm is triggered is should wake up the device.
+Have a look at the different [alarm types](https://developer.android.com/training/scheduling/alarms.html#type) for reference.

 1. Replace the _TODO_ statement in the ```AlarmReceiver```'s ```onReceive``` method with a ```Log``` message in here for now
 	* This method will be called when the ```BroadcastReceiver``` receives a broadcast